yguitton/training-material/topics/metabolomics/tutorials/mfassignr/tutorial.md

 ---
 layout: tutorial_hands_on

-title: Molecular formula assignment and recalibration with MFAssignR package
+title: Molecular formula assignment and mass recalibration with MFAssignR package
 zenodo_link: https://zenodo.org/records/13768009
 level: Intermediate
 questions:
 - What are the main steps of untargeted metabolomics LC-MS data pre-processing?
-- How to analyze complex mixture samples using the MFAssignR package?
+- How to annotate small molecules contained in mass spectrometry analyses of complex mixtures using the MFAssignR package?
 objectives:
 - To learn about the main steps in the pre-processing of untargeted metabolomics LC-MS data.
-- To try hands-on analysis using the real biological data.
+- To try hands-on analysis using the real data.
 requirements:
-  -
     type: "internal"
     topic_name: metabolomics
     tutorials: